panukettu/pkxp-forge-safe/README.md

 - SAFE_NETWORK: Matches what is configured in foundry.toml eg. "arbitrum".
 - SAFE_CHAIN_ID: Matches the above network.
 - MNEMONIC_PATH: Derivation path for directly using trezor/ledger.
+- MNEMONIC: Optional, some other wallet (use with eg. getAddr(0), see: SafeTxBase.sol)

 ### Propose a script as batch